LucyPill/MechaCar_Statistica_Analysis/README.md

 ![linear_regression.png](https://github.com/LucyPill/MechaCar_Statistica_Analysis/blob/main/Images/linear_regression.png)

-Let's take a look at the summary statistics
+### Let's take a look at the summary statistics:

+Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

+Is the slope of the linear model considered to be zero?
+Why or why not?

+Does this linear model predict mpg of MechaCar prototypes effectively?
+Why or why not?

 ![lm_summary_stats.png](https://github.com/LucyPill/MechaCar_Statistica_Analysis/blob/main/Images/lm_summary_stats.png)